t4d-gmbh/stubbed_versioning/README.md

 Once you are satisfied with the state of the `release-1.2.0` branch, simply close the Pull Request by merging it.

+_Note: Always consider protecting yor default branch in order to avoid bad surprises when a Pull request closes

 Upon merge the action [publish_version.yml](.github/workflows/publish_version.yml) will create the git tag `1.2.0`, so a cleaned version of your initial `1.2.0-rc1` on HEAD of `release-1.2.0` and publish a